PranavK1997/netflix-gpt/README.md

 - BugFix: If the user is not logeed in redirect /browse to /login and vice-versa
 - Unsubscribe to the onAuthStateChanged callback
 - Add hardcoded values to the constants file
+- Registered for TMDB website, created an app and get access token
+- Get data from TMDB and add it to our browse page

 # Features